staks1/operating_systems/README.md

 # operating_systems
-a repository for oeprating systems exercises
+A repository for oeprating systems exercises
+- Each exercise touches on a different aspect of operating systems from processes, threads to signals and signal handling.